Arun-DevCode/Javascript-masterclass-guide/README.md

 </body>
 </html>

-Exercise
-Real-Time Task: Create a webpage with a button that, when clicked, changes the background color of the page to a random color.
+ExerciseReal-Time Task: Create a webpage with a button that, when clicked, changes the background color of the page to a random color.

-13. Assignment: 8 (To-Do List)
-Overview
+Assignment: To-Do List
-Build a to-do list application using DOM manipulation and event listeners.
+OverviewBuild a to-do list application using DOM manipulation and event listeners.
 Code Example
 <!DOCTYPE html>
 <html>
 <head>